DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Enable the View Search Region to display the area as Roto Brush looks for your subject as a green box.

-When you increase or decrease the Search Radius the box changes size.
+When you increase or decrease the Search Radius, the box changes size.
 Anything outside the green box will not be included in the Roto Brush.

 So make sure to make the box big enough to contain the range of the subject’s movements in the footage.
-But don’t make it so big so that it includes separate moving subjects/objects you don’t want to be included in the roto.
+But don’t make it so big that it includes separate moving subjects/objects you don’t want to be included in the roto.

 Enable Classic Controls

-If you want to enable the classic propagation controls from Roto Brush 1.0 I’ve covered all the settings in this article.
+If you want to enable the classic propagation controls from Roto Brush 1.0, I’ve covered all the settings in this article.

 Invert Foreground/Background